MACNICA-CLAVIS-NV/deepstream-test1-cam/README.md

 ~~~

 ### Run the application
-**You need to have a USB camera on /dev/video0 on your host L4T OS.**
+**You need to have a USB camera at /dev/video0 on your host L4T OS.**
 ~~~
 ./docker_run.sh
 ~~~